 - Computing a SHA256 digest of the HTTP body and adding this digest as an extra HTTP header.

 - Using a specific Qualified Certificate (QSealC), respecting the ETSI/TS119495 Technical Specification, in order to apply a RSA-SHA256 signature on

 - all the following headers that are present within the HTTP request sent by the TPP, including the previously computed digest

 - Date (if available)

-- Content-Type
+- Content-Type (when there is a payload)

 - Content-Length (when there is a payload)

 - X-Request-Id

 - All available "PSU"-prefixed Headers (cf. § 3.6)

+- the specific "(request-target)" pseudo-header which is specified by the IETF draft-paper

 - all the following headers that are present within the HTTP response given by the ASPSP, including the previously computed digest

 - Date (if available)

-- Content-Type
+- Content-Type (when there is a payload)

 - Content-Length (when there is a payload)

 - X-Request-Id

-- on the specific "(request-target)" field which is specified by the IETF draftpaper

 - Adding this signature within an extra HTTP header embedding - The key identifier which must specify the way to get the relevant qualified certificate.
-It is requested that this identifier is an URL aiming to provide the relevant Qualified Certificate. - The algorithm that has been used - o The list of headers that have been signed - The signature itself.
+It is requested that this identifier is - Either a URL aiming to provide the relevant Qualified Certificate. - In order to assure an easy discrimination of the certificate among others, it is requested that the last part of the URL to the certificate be suffixed by an underscore followed by the fingerprint of the certificate. - E.g.: https://path.to/myQsealCertificate_612b4c7d103074b29e4c1ec e1ef40bc575c0a87e - Or the keyld that has been assigned during the OAUTH2 technical setup (cf. § 3.4.2.1) - o The algorithm that has been used - The list of headers that have been signed - The signature itself.